 Dr. Keisa Fallin-Bennett is an associate professor in the Department of Family & Community Medicine at the University of Kentucky.
-Fallin-Bennett also serves as the director of the Transform Health initiative and its LGBTQ* clinic at UK.
+Fallin-Bennett also serves as the lead physician of the Transform Health initiative and its LGBTQ* clinic at UK.

 She earned her medical degree and master’s in public health at the University of Kentucky before completing her residency in Lawrence, Mass., and a faculty development and policy fellowship at Georgetown University in Washington.